Ukrainian Lessons

 Art in a Time of War

-A deeply personal, first-hand account of art, survival and resistance in wartime Ukraine
+A first-hand account of art, survival and resistance in wartime Ukraine

 Charlotte Higgins never imagined she would report on a war.
-But in the autumn of 2022, seven months into Russia’s full-scale invasion of Ukraine, she travelled there to cover a literary festival.
+But in the autumn of 2022, seven months into Russia’s full-scale invasion of Ukraine, she travelled there to find out how artists and writers were reflecting the invasion in their work.
 The experience would change her life.

 About Charlotte Higgins

-Charlotte Higgins is the acclaimed author of Under Another Sky: Journeys in Roman Britain, which was shortlisted for awards including the Samuel Johnson (now Baillie Gifford) Prize for non-fiction, Red Thread, which was a Radio 4 Book of the Week and won the Arnold Bennett Prize, and Greek Myths, which was shortlisted for Waterstones Book of the Year.
+Charlotte Higgins is the acclaimed author of Under Another Sky, which was shortlisted for awards including the Samuel Johnson (now Baillie Gifford) Prize for non-fiction, Red Thread, which was a Radio 4 Book of the Week and won the Arnold Bennett Prize, and Greek Myths, which was shortlisted for Waterstones Book of the Year.
 She is chief culture writer of the Guardian, a past winner of the Classical Association prize, and a fellow of the Society of Antiquaries.
 She lives in London.

 Details